icecube/icetray-public/dataclasses/resources/docs/i3mctree.rst

     I3Particle p = tree.get_head();

-If you are unsure about existance in the tree, it is best to check:
+If you are unsure about existence in the tree, it is best to check:

 .. code-block:: c++